altruios/namshubettulpa/public/namshubettulpa/chapters/interludes.md

 'AT::Being removed from this existence and all.'
 "AT::I needed a seed, a hole for a seed.
 Do you feel it yet alice?"
-~And she did, she felt a growing empty pit inside her mind~ ~The darkness of a swirling drain at the center of her core~ ~It was expanding~
+~And she did, she felt a growing empty pit inside her mind.
+The darkness of a swirling drain at the center of her core.
+It was expanding.
-~Al-tok felt it too~
+Al-tok felt it too~
 "AT::It will push you out there - all you have to do is let it."
 'And that is technically the truth.'
 *Robert fell over, and started convulsing*
 ~Al-tok tilted his head~
 "AG::Robert... rob...r-r-r-"
-~Alice's eyes started twitching~
+~Alice's eyes started twitching.
-~Al-tok sighed as alice glitched out, and leaned over the convulsing body of Robert~ 'Mm... best to fix that...'
+Al-tok sighed as alice glitched out, and leaned over the convulsing body of Robert~ 'Mm... best to fix that...'
-~He examined the desk, and browsed the shelves - in the refrigerator he found it~ ~A glass vial~
+~He examined the desk, and browsed the shelves - in the refrigerator he found it.
+A glass vial~
 *Al-tok took a syringe and extracted the amber liquid within* "AT::There we are."
 *He injected Robert*
 ~Alice started awake as she felt a hot point jab into her side~ "AT::We'll see if it's too late for him - but Looks like I need that to not burn your brains...
 So thanks for making that: really: wouldn't know what to do without you."
-~^Alice felt a burning sensation up along her spine, then to the back of her neck~ ~She saw the walls waver, and the floor tiles refuse to stay the same size~ ~Then came the pain~
+~^Alice felt a burning sensation up along her spine, then to the back of her neck.
+She saw the walls waver, and the floor tiles refuse to stay the same size.
+Then came the pain~
 "AT::Again, thank you."
 `exe -root.__seed^`
 }